SoftUni-Internal/interactive-content/EN/02-Text-Processing/05-Homework.md

 [/code-editor]
 [task-description]
 ## Description
-Create a program that receives few usernames on a single line, separated by a comma and a white space (", "), and **prints all valid usernames**.
+Create a program that receives usernames on a single line, separated by a comma and a white space (", "), and **prints all valid usernames**.

 A **valid username**:
 - Has a **length between 3 and 16 characters**